Fast in QSO's

 Please notice that the resistor on the input of each attenuator section, R1, R4 and R7, consist of 5, 4,and 3 resistors.

-All attenuator sections are designed for an continuous input power of 5 watts.
+All attenuator sections are designed for an maximum input power of 5 watts.

 The attenuator sections consist each of 3 compound resistors, which each are formed by a number of resistors in parallel.
 These resistors are a power resistor of 1 watts and a some resistor of a modest power (1/4 watt).
 The resistors with a star * can be 1/4 watt.